 The control group (29294) were given no advice and left to eat their habitual diets.
 The trial lasted eight years, meaning that this was a very large, long, expensive intervention.
 Trials like this only come along once in a lifetime.
 To ensure the participants stuck to the diet the ongoing support and monitoring were unusually thorough.

 The study group achieved a reduction in fat intake of 10.7% in the first year, compared to the control group.
 By year 6 the difference had only dropped slightly to 8.2% so long-term compliance was good.
 They also increased

 Yet for all the success of the study design, there was no significant reduction in coronary heart disease, stroke or cardiovascular disease events as the graph below shows:

-Along with the failure to affect heart disease there was also no significant reduction in colorectal or breast cancer incidence which were secondary outcomes of the trial.
+Along with the failure to affect heart disease, there was also no significant reduction in colorectal or breast cancer incidence which was secondary outcomes of the trial.